dvnrlv/StatLab-Desktop-Application/README.md

 generate and save PDF files with the plotted charts and calculated statistical values, as well as a Lab Data Base portal to interact with a connected to a database and log / edit of all the user-uploaded experimental data sets for convenience.

+SEE "Product and Design Overview.PDF" for more info.